Government Plates: Critical reception

-Upon its release, Government Plates was met with generally positive reviews.
-At Metacritic the album received an average score of 75, which indicates "generally favorable", based on 18 reviews.
 Ian Cohen of Pitchfork awarded the album "Best New Music", writing: "Government Plates loudly reestablishes Death Grips as a group freed by having no ideals whatsoever, making music without a past about a present with no future."
 Chase Woodruff of Slant Magazine gave the album a positive review, stating: "Government Plates doesn't budge an inch from the vulgar, militant nihilism of 2012's The Money Store or its follow-up, No Love Deep Web."
-Joe Price of This Is Fake DIY referred to the album as "a sloppy lobotomy of hip-hop focused on provoking fear and intrigue."
+Joe Price of DIY referred to the album as "a sloppy lobotomy of hip-hop focused on provoking fear and intrigue."

 The album was placed at 43 on Spins 50 Best Albums of 2013 list.

 However, some critics criticized "the lack of vocals" in the album.
 Consequence of Sound senior staff writer Dan Caffrey stated, "Although MC Ride's presence is definitely felt, it's more in repeated phrases and abstract vocalizations than the nasty stream-of-consciousness rhymes from other Death Grips releases."